Natzkiiii/PyLibInstaller/README.md

 ## Usage

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: (i will add the .git file later lol)
     ```sh
     git clone https://github.com/Natzkiiii/
     ```